 This side gig will put your A+ typing skills to good use.
-You can get paid fairly well for transcribing audio files into text documents, and various industries that require transcriptions, including events, medical providers, law firms, video production firms, and podcasters.
+You can get paid reasonably well for transcribing audio files into text documents and various industries that require transcriptions, including events, medical providers, law firms, video production firms, and podcasters.

 Much like transcribers, captioners spend much of their time with their headphones plugged in, listening to audio and converting it into text.
 Captioning turns audio into time-coded text, often used for time-coded video.
 Although this takes more experience to master, it also typically pays higher.

 7. Graphic design

 This is one side job for creative introverts—and not necessarily someone with a background in art or design.
 Even if you don’t have industry experience as a designer, you can dabble in programs like Canva or Adobe Photoshop and offer your services to websites, blogs, or social media pages.

 Meanwhile, you can explore part-time illustration jobs if you have spent some time working as a professional artist or drawing in your spare time.
 While it does take some collaboration to nail the creative direction of the project you’re working on, it’s still a slower-paced gig—it might even be a good choice as a low-stress job for introverts with anxiety.